-Here is an example of three seconds of EEG recorded at 19 sites which show the brain making normal brainwaves to start but then shifts into a dysregulated state where it makes the larger, slower brainwaves (theta).
-This dysregulated state is likely occurring when this ADHD child is inattentive.
+Here is an example of three seconds of EEG recorded at 19 sites which show the brain making normal brainwaves to start but then shifts into a dysregulated state, where it makes the larger, slower brainwaves (theta).
+This dysregulated state is likely to occur when the ADHD child is inattentive.

 ADHD Child’s EEG (8yrs old)

-When this child’s recorded brainwaves are averaged and compared to a database we find that he is making more theta activity in the frontal and prefrontal sites is greater than 97% of children his age.
-This information can be represented in graphs as seen below.
+When this child’s recorded brainwaves are averaged and compared to a database, we find that he is making more theta activity in the frontal and prefrontal sites, which is greater than 97% of children his age.
+This information can be represented in graphs, as seen below.

 We can see his excessive theta activity in the graph below:

-Adult with Generalized Anxiety Disorder and acquired brain injury
+An adult with Generalized Anxiety Disorder and an acquired brain injury

 An overanxious woman who banged the back of her head has a different looking brain map, showing the excessive delta and theta in the back of her head, in addition to the excessive alpha everywhere.

 Adult with Obsessive Compulsive Disorder

 An adult suffering with severe Obsessive Compulsive Disorder has a QEEG which shows very excessive fast wave activity, a common pattern in OCD:

 An adolescent with a severe seizure disorder (5x/week) had this QEEG before and after treatment: